Thanh-WuTan/YAN85-SymbolicExecutionToolkit/README.md

 # YAN85-SymbolicExecutionToolkit

-A Python-based toolkit for symbolic execution and shellcode generation for YAN85 binaries.
-This project provides tools to analyze YAN85 binaries using symbolic execution and generate shellcode based on analysis results or pre-saved identifiers.
+**YAN85-SymbolicExecutionToolkit** is a Python-based tool designed specifically for symbolic execution and shellcode generation in **YAN85-based challenges on [pwn.college](https://pwn.college)**.

+This toolkit automates the analysis of YAN85 binaries by identifying instructions, registers, and syscalls through symbolic execution.
+It also enables users to convert human-readable shellcode into YAN85 shellcode using previously extracted identifiers, making the reverse engineering process more efficient.

+> **Disclaimer**: Reversing YAN85 binaries is a practice space for improving reverse engineering skills.
+Use this tool only if you find manually identifying YAN85 opcodes tedious.

 ## Setup